Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 operation, **stability augmentation** and **AFCS**.

 > 💡 The term "AFCS" is the name of the whole system but also
-> its submode in which the aircraft attidute and/or heading
+> its sub-mode in which the aircraft attitude and/or heading
 > is held and altitude hold can be activated.

 **Stability augmentation** improves airplane stability in pitch, roll,